gras64/password-skill/README.md

 This skill allow login user

 ## About
-Yo can aktivate this skill for user autentivication, you have to enter a password at home.mycroft.ai and activate the function. without login mycroft deactivate all skills and can activate via your password or sentence
+If you can enable this ability to automatically authenticate users, you need to enter a password at home.mycroft.ai and enable the feature.
+Without login, mycroft deactivates all skills and can be activated using your password or your sentence. you can also set a timeout for logout and you can protect individual skills from being deactivated.

 ## Examples